Showing posts with label Outdoor Activities. Show all posts

 *Sushi Scoops - cute little shop that serves ice cream, shakes & malts, sundaes, smoothies, frozen yogurt, shaved ice, sodas.

 *Wing's Korean Chicken - Located in the same plaza as Susie Scoops.
-I've been enjoying this place for a good while now.
+I've been enjoying this place for a good while now since the kids were babies.
 It's without a doubt one of the best spot for chicken wings.
 Tip: ask for the sauce on the side to regulate the sauce and keep the wings crispy.
 Oh, and don't skip the sweet fried cheese balls.
 They're so addicting.

 Bowl Incline (4.7 miles, 10 mins. from Sand Harbor)

 Pricing of activities is on the higher end because of its location, but still a fun spot for its lively and bright atmosphere and retro/mid century modern vibes.
-Includes 16 lanes, patio with games like cornhole & axe throwing, arcade, bar, and restaurant (note: they serve dole whip, a pineapple soft serve that's loved by many).
+Includes 16 lanes, patio with games like cornhole & axe throwing, arcade, bar, and restaurant (note: they serve dole whip, a pineapple soft serve that's loved by many (and that's including me, of course).
 Make reservations for bowling lanes HERE.

 Incline Village Recreation Center (Website)